cds-tech/ash_edgedb/documentation/tutorials/get-started-with-postgres.md

 1. Setup AshEdgeDB, which includes setting up [Ecto](https://hexdocs.pm/ecto/Ecto.html)
 2. Add AshEdgeDB to the resources created in [the Ash getting started guide](https://hexdocs.pm/ash/get-started.html)
-3. Show how the various features of AshEdgeDB can help you work quickly and cleanly against a postgres database
+3. Show how the various features of AshEdgeDB can help you work quickly and cleanly against a edgedb database
 4. Highlight some of the more advanced features you can use when using AshEdgeDB.
 5. Point you to additional resources you may need on your journey

 ## Things you may want to read

-- [Install PostgreSQL](https://www.postgresql.org/download/) (I recommend the homebrew option for mac users)
+- [Install PostgreSQL](https://www.edgedbql.org/download/) (I recommend the homebrew option for mac users)

 ## Requirements